albertvaka/bettercounter/README.md

 ###  A multi-purpose counter app

-- Track good and bad habits
+- Track good and bad habits (eg: exercising, smoking, drinking...)
 - Track when's the last time you did something (eg: water your plants, change your bedsheets, poop...)
 - Count your lives in MtG